bellafard/Intan-RHD2000-Electroplating-Board/README.md

-# 3D printer STL files for Intan RHD2000 Electroplating Board Enclosure
+# Intan RHD2000 electroplating board enclosure STL files

 The STL stereolithography files included in this repository can be used in conjunction with a 3D printer to fabricate a protective enclosure for the Intan RHD2000 Electroplating board.